The Battle of the Wireless Speakers: Sonos Play 5 vs Bose Soundtouch 30(Last Updated On: April 24, 2018)

 Starting off, the app integrates with 49 different applications ranging from music to sports.
 Some of these include Spotify, Apple Music, and even Bandcamp.
 A number of services offered gives a giant field of access to almost any audio you could access on the web.

 The app also features room control so you can take control of an ecosystem of Sonos speakers throughout your home.
-With this control, you can set different moods for every room, or even group rooms together to play the same music throughout different parts of the house, even allowing you to individually adjust the volume of each of the speakers.
+With this control, you can set different moods for every room, or even group multi-rooms together to play the same music throughout different parts of the house, even allowing you to individually adjust the volume of each of the speakers.

 Additionally, the app will make suggestions based on the music you listen to, allowing you to build playlists around your favorite music.